 The Switching Question: ATTAIN-MAINTAIN Results

 Participants who switched from tirzepatide to orforglipron regained approximately 5.7 pounds over the maintenance period.
 Those switched to placebo regained approximately 20 pounds.
-Orforglipron preserved the vast majority of tirzepatide-induced weight loss without requiring continued injections.
+Orforglipron preserved the vast majority of tirzepatide-induced weight loss without continued injections.

 Side Effects Comparison